ulbpodcast/ezrecorder/INSTALL.md

 2. Move the 'ezrecorder' directory

 Now you have to decide where you want to install EZrecorder.
 We recommend you to install it under '/Library/ezrecorder' directory.
+Note that the recorder(s) installation path must be configured in ezadmin as well, so all your recorders must use the same filepath.

 ```
 cd